samply-app/samply-desktop-dev-releases/README.md

 # samply-desktop-releases
-Public repository for distributing the Samply desktop application
+Public repository for testing releases of the Samply desktop application